Resident Transparency & Documentation PlatformNairobi, Kenya

 Resident Organizing & Legal Discussions

-Discussions of petitions, legal consultations and estate-wide inspection requests.
+Discussions of petitions, legal consultations and estate-wide inspection requests, cross-referenced with the tagged evidence archive.

 10. 10